 So brilliantly called The Great Bowel Movement, Megan and Andrea’s mission has always been to make their respective inflammatory bowel diseases (IBD), along with J-Pouch and Ostomy… cool!
 They do this by teaching, empowering and using a clever, tongue-in-cheek approach to make it OK to talk about these typically taboo “poop shoot” issues.

-In just two years since launching, The Great Bowel Movement is now considered an invaluable resource for thousands of patients who want to learn about IBD and connect with patients going through similar experiences.
-Check out their tool kit to educate yourself.
+Today, The Great Bowel Movement has become an invaluable resource for thousands of patients who want to learn about IBD and connect with patients going through similar experiences.

 As BIG BELIEVERS in the power of humor to heal and raise awareness, we love the bold, in your face programs Megan and GBM employ to fuel their cause.
 Things like their Flush Mob Street Teams, Poop Groups, Pass It On Charity efforts, and Pooper Trooper t-shirts and bags can raise a few eyebrows and make anyone giggle.
 But, more importantly, they start conversations and get an important message out, while helping to end feelings of shame and promote pride amongst IBD suffers, which is healing in and of itself.